-- If there is sufficient, secure, alternate, no-cost, indoor or sufficient, secure, alternate, no-cost, covered off-street bicycle parking available either on the premises or within three blocks or 750 feet, whichever is less.
+- If there is a sufficient, secure, alternate, no-cost, indoor or sufficient, secure, alternate, no-cost, covered off-street bicycle parking available either on the premises or within four blocks or 1,000 feet, whichever is less.

-Exception requests must be sent by USPS certified mail, return receipt requested to DOT, 55 Water Street, 9th Floor, New York, NY 10041, attention: Bicycle Access Program within 15 days of receipt of the Tenant Request for Bicycle Access in order to comply with the law.
+Exception requests must be sent by USPS certified mail, return receipt requested, within 15 days of receipt of the Tenant Request for Bicycle Access in order to comply with the law.
+Mail to:

-Owners are also required to provide the tenant with a copy of your Exception Request within 30 days of receipt of the Tenant Request.
+Owners are also required to provide the tenant with a copy of the Exception Request within 30 days of receipt of the Tenant Request.

-An additional Tenant Request or a change in circumstances (for example, a renovation that reconfigures the layout of the lobby) may require you to amend your bicycle access plan(s) or request an exception(s).
-To amend your plan, please contact DOT.
+An additional Tenant Request or a change in circumstances (for example, a renovation that reconfigures the layout of the lobby) may require you to amend your Bicycle Access Plan(s) or request an exception(s).
+To amend your plan, please contact NYC DOT.

 If you work in a small office you can probably approach your employer directly.
-If you work in a larger office, your staff in your Human Resources, Facilities, Administration or Environmental Affairs departments may be helpful for making a request.
+If you work in a larger office, your Human Resources, Facilities, Administration or Environmental Affairs departments may be helpful for making this request.

 The building you work in is subject to the provisions of the Bicycle Access to Office Buildings Law if: